Teen Autism » Social Issues

 Uphill

-In addition to meeting with Nigel’s new case manager last week and doing a walk-through at the high school, we had another reason for going there.
-Nigel needed to do a dry run of riding his bike to school.
+In addition to meeting with Neil’s new case manager last week and doing a walk-through at the high school, we had another reason for going there.
+Neil needed to do a dry run of riding his bike to school.

 Yes, despite past reactions to insects flying in his face, he wants to do this.
 And I need to let him.
 He has a fiercely independent spirit, which I think has served him well and will continue to.
 We have gone over safety concerns ad nauseam, and I think he’s ready.
 I have to trust that he can do this.